Cheng Haw-Chien

 He has chosen to work with two of the three traditional subject categories of Chinese painting landscape and bird and flowers.
 The formats which he uses are also traditional and include fans, albums, hanging scrolls, and scrolls which are cross between handscrolls and album-extended horizontal compositions meant to be viewed all at once.
-His exhibits have graced halls throughout Asia, America, and Europe.
+His exhibits have been exhibited in Asia, America, and Europe.

-Cheng Haw-Chien is equipped with the Lingnan School (嶺南畫派）as well as Western painting techniques.
-As an important contemporary representative of the school, Cheng Haw-Chien is impressive in two ways.
-First, his characteristic of creating a symphony between ink and colour enables him to bring out the features typical of his region.
-The second aspect is most interesting: his painting reflect a poetic ambience which is moving.
-It may be said that he embodies the spirit of the Lingnan School in 'learning from nature and being endowed by spiritual inspiration'.
+Cheng Haw-Chien is equipped with the Lingnan School (嶺南畫派) as well as Western painting techniques.
+His characteristic of using ink and colour enables him to bring out the features typical of his region.
+His paintings also reflect a poetic ambience, embodying the philosophy of the Lingnan School in 'learning from nature and being endowed by spiritual inspiration'.

-After his graduation from the university in 1974, he toured South East Asia and European countries, holding solo exhibitions which received very positive press reports, especially on his masterpieces such as Bridge Over the River Kwai and Tour to the Kingdom of Buddha.
+After his graduation from the university in 1974, he toured South East Asia and European countries, holding solo exhibitions which were received positively, especially on his masterpieces such as Bridge Over the River Kwai and Tour to the Kingdom of Buddha.
 His other exhibitions in Malaysia and Europe, The Exhibition on Europe Tour series featuring Scene of Cambridge and Winter in Paris also received similar positive reviews.
 He has held 150 exhibitions in United States of America, Europe, Asia, Africa, Australia and the Pacific Island of West Indies.